miguelperezenciso/DLpipeline/README.md

 ## DLpipeline
-### A Guide on Deep Learning for Genomic Prediction: A Keras Based Pipeline
+### A Guide on Deep Learning for Complex Trait Genomic Prediction
+#### A Keras Based Pipeline
 #### M Pérez-Enciso & LM Zingaretti
 #### miguel.perez@uab.es, laura.zingaretti@cragenomica.es

 If you find this resource useful, please cite:

 Pérez-Enciso M, Zingaretti LM, 2019.
-A Guide on Deep Learning for Genomic Prediction. submitted
+A Guide on Deep Learning for Complex Trait Genomic Prediction.
+Genes.
+In press

 and possibly